kslamet/Flex-Salesforce-Integration/README.md

 # Flex-SFDC-Integration

 This repo contains everything needed to replicate an integration between Twilio Flex and Salesforce in voice IVR scenario.
-A recorded video of this is available on the following [link](https://drive.google.com/file/d/1OQblG6YlE6r6I45NtIEzRc5dfsqSc5ij/view?usp=sharing).
-The scenario slide is available on this [link](https://docs.google.com/presentation/d/1W4iA7saxJiU2aAHzrc2mtk0aW9EfYJ1XFgcUEdepMFk/edit?usp=sharing).

 The illustration of the scenario is as follows: